vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Apte, Prabhakar & Shreenivas G. Supekar

-1984 Vāstupurus.aman. ḍala in the Paus.karasam. hitā and Br.hatsam. hitā. in: Agama and Silpa.
+1984 Vāstupuruṣamaṇḍala in the Pauṣkarasaṁhitā and Br̥hatsaṁhitā. in: Agama and Silpa.
 Bombay 1984. pp. 132–148.

 Archaeological Survey of India